cnnrznn/tiger-compiler/README.txt

 run instructions:

-We included a run.sml and sources.cm in the .tar file.
+We included sources.cm, factorial.tig and the corresponding assembly program factorial.tig.s in the .tar file.
+We also have a run.sml to compile the .tig files

 1. cd tiger-compiler/
 2. sml run.sml